krevis/MIDIApps/README.md

 Contains .xcconfig files used to coordinate build settings across all the Xcode projects.

-### Third Party, Updates ###
+### Third Party ###

-Contains the git submodule for Sparkle (the ubiquitous app-auto-update framework) and the server-side files to make it work.
+Contains the git submodule for HexFiend, which we use to display hex dumps in various views.

 If you don't see the Sparkle submodule, do a `git submodule update --init --recursive`.

+### Updates ###

+Contains the server-side files used to make app updates work (via Sparkle).
+You don't need to touch these.

+Note that the app targets use Sparkle as a package dependency via Swift Package Manager.
+Xcode should automatically get the package for you.

 ## Questions? ##